Onsareorucho/administrative-levels-scraper/README.md

 To run this project:
    1. clone the directory
-   2. run python gadm_scraper.py --country KEN (You can replace KEN with the ISO code of your desired country)
+   2. run python gadm_scraper.py --country KEN (You can replace KEN with the ISO code of your desired country).
+The flag is optional.
+If you want to download the administrative levels for all the countries, just run python gadm_scraper.py
    3. Sit back and wait as the administrative levels are downloaded to the folder adminLevels and in the country name's folde, for example: adminLevels\Kenya\